Opportunities in A-shares

-MSCI added China A-shares into many of the key global indices for the first time, which is likely to boost foreign interest in this under-owned and under-researched equity investment class.
-With more than 3,300 listed companies and a total market cap of around $8.1 trillion, the China A-shares market represents a vast, untapped opportunity.1 It’s hard to imagine a bigger market with this much potential, anywhere.
+MSCI added China A-shares into many of the key global indices for the first time, which will undoubtedly boost foreign interest in this under-owned and under-researched equity investment class.
+With more than 3,300 listed companies and a total market cap of around $7.8 trillion, the China A-shares market represents a vast, untapped opportunity.1 It’s hard to imagine a bigger market with this much potential, anywhere.

 The A-shares market is large and liquid, but highly inefficient in our view—and therein lies both the dangers and the opportunities.
 It may be the only large stock market in the world in which individual investors account for the vast majority—we estimate about 80 percent—of daily trading volume.2 In more established markets, retail investors are less influential on the market movement.

 The result is big swings in stock prices, and unusually high dispersion in valuations.
 Because this kind of investment pattern tends to be more short term oriented and driven by newsflow, they can derail passive buy-and-hold strategies, and create opportunities for active managers.
 Moreover, in the A-shares market, even most of the institutional investors act more like retail investors by trading constantly.

 A market this immature and diverse also offers frequent opportunities to buy or sell stocks that are overlooked or misunderstood.
 We have seen numerous instances in which local A-shares investors could not or did not do simple homework: failing to meet with a company and understand the earnings implications of an overseas acquisition or new expansions, or failing to meet with new management.
 This opportunity does not exist to the same degree for companies in the MSCI China Index, which are typically larger, more transparent and more closely covered by analysts.